garden-io/garden/docs/reference/commands.md

-### garden enterprise groups list
+### garden cloud groups list

 **[EXPERIMENTAL] List groups.**

-List all groups from Garden Enterprise.
-This is useful for getting the group IDs when creating users via the `garden enterprise users create` coomand.
+List all groups from Garden Cloud.
+This is useful for getting the group IDs when creating users via the `garden cloud users create` coomand.

 Examples:
-    garden enterprise groups list                       # list all groups garden enterprise groups list --filter-names dev-*  # list all groups that start with 'dev-'
+    garden cloud groups list                       # list all groups garden cloud groups list --filter-names dev-*  # list all groups that start with 'dev-'

 | Supported in workflows |   |
 | ---------------------- |---|